 There are many ways to minimize the potentially negative influence a family may have on the environment.
 Making small shifts in how you shop and nurture your baby is an important first step, as it can go a long way towards healing the planet.
 And as an added bonus, many of these suggestions will help you save money!

 - Buy biodegradable and intentionally made diapers and wipes.
-Purchasing diapers and wipes from brands like EcoPea that provide biodegradable products helps you significantly cut down on your baby’s environmental impact.
-Biodegradable diapers and wipes are such a plus because they’re able to break down and blend back into the Earth in a relatively short period of time, instead of just sitting in a landfill for hundreds of years.
+Purchasing diapers and wipes from brands like EcoPea that provide products made from biodegradable ingredients helps you significantly cut down on your baby’s environmental impact.
+Diapers and wipes made from biodegradable ingredients are such a plus because they’re able to break down and blend back into the Earth in a relatively short period of time, instead of just sitting in a landfill for hundreds of years.

 - Make your own baby food.
 Creating your own baby food lets you control the ingredients in your baby’s meals, and provides the opportunity to store food in reusable containers, like ice cube trays.
 This results in a healthier child, and practically zero waste.